Biden, New Running Mate Harris Kick Off White House Campaign - UrduPoint

 Biden, New Running Mate Harris Kick Off White House Campaign

-Wilmington, United States, (UrduPoint / Pakistan Point News - 12th Aug, 2020 ) :White House hopeful Joe Biden on Wednesday holds his highly-anticipated joint campaign debut with running mate Kamala Harris, who hopes to make history as the nation's first female and first black vice president.
+Wilmington, United States, (UrduPoint / Pakistan Point News - 13th Aug, 2020 ) :White House hopeful Joe Biden and newly minted running mate Kamala Harris roll out their joint campaign Wednesday, making history with a woman of color on the presidential ticket and pledging to unify a fractured America.

-The Democratic duo, unveiled Tuesday by Biden after a months-long search for his partner on the ticket, now launch the 83-day sprint to the election face-off against President Donald Trump.
+The Democratic duo, unveiled Tuesday by Biden after a months-long search for his partner in the race, now embark on the 83-day sprint to the election face-off against President Donald Trump, who they accuse of sowing division and denigrating minorities.

 The choice of Harris, a 55-year-old US senator from California and daughter of Indian and Jamaican immigrants, was kept secret until the last moment, even though she was widely perceived as the wire-to-wire frontrunner.